Related Policies and Additional References:

 Meningitis Vaccine Requirement

 All new students of St. Mary’s University, including transfer and returning students, who are under the age of 22 must submit the Meningitis Vaccine Requirement Form prior to registering for classes.
 The form is available on Gateway.
-Please note that a student must show evidence of receipt of an initial bacterial meningitis vaccination dose during the five-year period preceding, and at least 10 days prior to, the first class day of the first semester in which the student initially enrolls at St. Mary’s University.
+Students must get the vaccine at least 10 days before the first class day of their first semester at St. Mary’s University.

 The vaccine may be obtained from your private doctor, a local clinic or urgent care center, or local pharmacy.
 Please call the Student Health Center at 210-436-3506 if you are having difficulty finding the vaccine so that we may assist you.

-Important: Students who intend to register for classes during a Zaragoza session must submit the Meningitis Vaccine Requirement Form at least 1 week prior to a scheduled orientation session.
+Important: Students who intend to register for classes during a Rattler Orientation session must submit the Meningococcal Meningitis (A, C, W-125, Y) Vaccine Requirement Form at least 1 week prior to a scheduled orientation session.
 Students cannot register for classes until this information is received by the Student Health Center.

 Meningitis Vaccine Exemption Process: